Email Marketing Pricing: 5 Platforms Compared (2026)

 At 500 contacts, Constant Contact Standard costs $35/mo.
 Mailchimp Standard costs $20/mo with more automation features.
 At 10,000 contacts, the gap narrows ($120 vs $100), but Mailchimp still offers more: dynamic content, behavioral targeting, and send time optimization that Constant Contact reserves for Premium.

 For a direct comparison, see Mailchimp vs Constant Contact.
-For more options, check Constant Contact alternatives.
+For more options, check Constant Contact alternatives, the full Constant Contact review, or the dedicated Constant Contact pricing breakdown.

 Hidden costs that don't appear on pricing pages